Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 - the strategic development of proven events as drivers of tourism (Event Development Fund).

 Each of the three funds within the Regional Flagship Events Program have different eligibility and selection criteria.
-Applications for the three funds will be managed separately.
+Applications for the three funds are managed separately.

-This Terms & Conditions page refers only to the conditions of participation in the Flagship Event Fund.
+This Terms & Conditions document refers only to the conditions of participation in the Flagship Event Fund.
 Terms and Conditions for the Incubator Event Fund and Event Development Fund are available separately.

-Only events held in the six Destination Networks are eligible to apply for funding through the three funds of the Regional Flagship Events Program.
-This includes events held in the Sydney metropolitan Local Government Areas of Penrith and Hawkesbury which are part of Destination Sydney Surrounds North.
-A map showing the boundaries of the Destination Networks by Local Government Area is provided in Appendix 1.
+Only events held in the six DNs are eligible to apply for funding through the three funds of the Regional Flagship Events Program.
+This includes events held in the Sydney metropolitan Local Government Areas of Penrith and Hawkesbury which are part of Destination Sydney Surrounds North, and Wollondilly which is part of Destination Sydney Surrounds South.
+A map showing the boundaries of the DNs by Local Government Area is provided in Appendix 1.

-Events held in Local Government Areas not represented by a Destination Network are not eligible to apply for funding through the three funds of the Regional Flagship Events Program.
-Local Government Areas not represented by a Destination Network are listed in Appendix 2.
+Events held in Local Government Areas not in a Destination Network are not eligible to apply for funding through the three funds of the Regional Flagship Events Program.
+Local Government Areas not in a Destination Network are listed in

-Events held in areas on the border between NSW and another State must prove, as part of their application, that at least 80% of the event’s activity is physically based in NSW to be eligible for funding from the three funds of the Regional Flagship Events Program.
+Events held in areas on the border between NSW and another State must prove, as part of their application, that at least 80% of the event’s activity is physically based in NSW to be eligible for funding from the three funds of the Regional Flagship Events Program, or that at least 50% of its economic benefit flows to NSW.

 The following event types are not eligible to apply for funding from the three funds of the Regional Flagship Events Program:

-- Regular (such as weekly or monthly) community events such as markets, bazaars, local sports meets (home/away games, local tournaments), club gatherings (RSL, Rotary, Chambers of Commerce etc.), classes and workshops.
+- Regular (e.g. weekly, monthly or held multiple times a year) community events such as markets, bazaars, sports meets (home/away games, local tournaments), club gatherings (RSL, Rotary, Chambers of Commerce etc.), classes and workshops.

 - Events that have a religious ceremony or celebration as the principal focus such as Easter or Christmas celebrations or the similar festivals of other religions.
 Events held over religious holiday weekends will be considered if the religious festival is not the focus of the event (eg: food or music festivals).